 - all-purpose flour → swap for gluten-free 1:1 flour or whole wheat flour or oat flour (texture may vary) *you can also use self-rising flour and omit the baking powder + salt

-- Greek yogurt → use plain coconut or almond yogurt for a dairy-free version
+- Greek yogurt → use plain coconut or almond yogurt for a dairy-free version (can use vanilla for added sweetness)

 Variations